ondato/ondato-sdk-android/README.md

 \* Note: the SDK is only responsible for capturing and uploading photos/videos.
 You still need to access the [Ondato API](https://ondato.atlassian.net/wiki/spaces/PUB/pages/2334359560/Customer+onboarding+KYC+mobile+SDK+integration) to create and manage checks.

-The SDK supports API level 21 and above.
+The SDK supports from Android 5.0 Lollipop (API level 21) and above.

 ### 1. Adding the SDK dependency